Mammut 9.5 Crag Classic Review

 Catch

-This is one of our favorite ropes to fall on, offering a nice soft landing (provided the belay is good), without too much sag and bounce.
-Measuring and assessing for catch is a really subjective criteria, and one that cannot necessarily be quantified accurately.
+This is one of our favorite ropes to fall on, offering a nice soft landing (provided the belay is good), without too much sag or bounce.
+Measuring and assessing for catch is a really subjective criterion, and one that cannot necessarily be quantified accurately.
 However, having taken hundreds of falls (usually while projecting sport routes, but we aren't above taking big whips on trad gear) on many different ropes, we can say that this one is indeed one of the better choices you can make.

 Value